PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

 - All the above with Autofac

 ##### Salient features
-- One stop package/reference code
+- One stop package/reference code for replatforming ASP.NET apps to Pivotal Platform (PAS)
-- Uses steeltoe.io under the hood, for Configuration, Dynamic Logging, Connector, CF Actuators and CF Metrics Forwarder
+- Uses https://steeltoe.io for Configuration, Dynamic Logging, Connector, CF Actuators and CF Metrics Forwarder
 - Supports distributed and structured logging, enhanced with Serilog
 - Supports IoC using Autofac and Unity apart from native Microsoft ServiceCollection
 - Supports multiple config sources (Web.config, appsettings.json, appsettings.{environment}.json, environment variables, vcap services and config server)
-- Supports configuration placeholder resolving using pattern matching like `${variable_name}`
+- Supports configuration placeholder resolving using pattern matching like, `${variable_name}`.
+Refer https://steeltoe.io/app-configuration/docs fro more details
 - Injects all above configuration into WebConfiguration (appsettings, connection strings and providers) at runtime so as to be used by legacy libraries relying on.
 - Helps in getting an ASP.Net app to Pivotal Platform (PAS) or any Cloud Foundry platform within short span of time
 - Supports Session persistence to Redis